cairis-platform/cairis/docs/gro.rst

 tree is displayed, and obstacles refine to obstacles, as opposed to goals.

-For details on how to print models as SVG files, see the `Viewing Asset models`_ section.
+For details on how to print obstacle models as SVG files, see the `Generating Documentation`_ section.

 Adding, updating, and deleting requirements